-La Referencia is the repository network that harvests metadata from nine Latin American national nodes in order to improve the visibility of open access content in Latin America.
-In the coming months, LA Referencia is planning to harmonizing usage statistics in repositories across the network in order have comparable information about downloads.
-Common usage statistics is a necessary step for building an assessment functionality into the global repository system, one of the important use cases related to next generation repositories.
+La Referencia is the repository network that harvests metadata from 9 national aggregators in order to improve the visibility of open access content in Latin America.
+In the coming months, LA Referencia will begin to harmonize usage statistics in repositories across Latin America network in order have comparable information across repositories.
+Standarized usage information is an important use case for next generation repositories and is a necessary component of a networked assessment functionality within the global repository system.

-The NII of Japan is working with Invenio to support the implementation of NGR technologies within the Invenio software.
+The National Institutes of Informatics (NII) in Japan is working with Invenio to support the implementation of NGR technologies within the Invenio software.
 The Invenio platform is an open source platform used internationally and is the platform underlying the Zenodo repositories.

 OpenAIRE is working on several aspects of the NGR vision.
 In early 2018, OpenAIRE funded the implementation of Resource Sync into the DSpace version 7 platform.
 ResourceSync is one of the most prevalent technologies related to a number of the behaviours in the NGR report related to improving discovery of repository resources.
 OpenAIRE has also been working on standard usage statistics for repositories.